El Palo Alto

 The Keeper Wars must be conducted quickly with as little loss of time, for setup and return of the goals, as possible.
 The persons with these duties should be ready to move the goals right away, as soon as the game ends prior to lunch break, without the field being cleared, and know ahead of time exactly what to do.
 There is no time during the Keeper Wars time slot to figure it out.

-Move the goals to facing the touchline of the soccer pitch, such that the touchline is used as the center line of the keeper wars.
+Move the goals to facing each other on the soccer pitch, such that the distance apart is two penalty areas.
 The area used for the Keeper Wars should be a lesser used area of the regular pitch, so as not to harm the pitch.
 Cones should be put out to mark the touchlines of the Keeper Wars pitch.
-The goals should each be 15 yards from the centerline.
 The cones should be about 4 yards wider than the goal width on each side.

 Have 2 balls on each side of the goal ready to put into play if a ball goes wild.
 The persons who moved the nets into place, station themselves as net minders on each side of a net, and help the timer keep the game moving by giving a keeper one of the reserve balls, at the timer's direction.
 Spectators should return balls to the net minders.

 There will be 2 contestants from each Tournament team.
-To start, the contestants from each team go to the opposite side of the Keeper Wars pitch, dividing the total number of contestants evenly.
+To start, the contestants from each team are divided into two pools, and each stands in line on opposite sides of the field.
 If there is an odd number of players, the odd player will play the next round as first in line.
-The Usher will organize the keepers on each side in first-name alphabetic order.
 The time keeper will call for a match, and usher sends in the player from the front of the queue.
 The player should proceed to the goal to their right.

 The time keeper will throw in the ball to a keeper to start the match, alternating to the left and right for starts for each match.
 The keepers play their match.
 The winner of the match remains in the event and returns to the usher to go to the back of the queue for the next round.
 The other player is eliminated and joins the spectators.
 Each round is a running 2 minutes.
 The first player to score 3 goals is the winner of the match or the player with the most goals at the end of 2 minutes wins the match.
 If the score is tied after 2 minutes, the first player to score - golden goal - wins the match.